aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 ## Task 8: Restrict network access to a subnet

-By default, storage accounts accept network connections from clients in any network, including the internet.
-Deny network access from the internet, and all other subnets in all virtual networks, except for the Private subnet in the CoreServicesVNet virtual network.
+In this task, you will configure the storage account to restrict network access by allowing connections only from the Private subnet in the CoreServicesVNet virtual network.

 1. On **contosostorage<inject key="DeploymentID" enableCopy="false"/>** storage account blade.